SamRoberts/fuzzy/README.md

   make code more optimised and safer.
 Current approach is both overly simplistic but also more skeptical of creating new objects than standard Scala code.
-- Use a logical representation of template rather than raw template.
-This will make it easier to do other changes.
-Probably not realistic to do escaping before this.
 - Support escaping within template pattern.
 - A lot of hedgehog pattern gen logic might be easier to express with logical template representation.